kogakure/website-11ty-stefanimhoff.de/src/posts/2021/the-decentralized-web-3-develop-and-publish-a-website.md

 title: "The Decentralized Web: Develop and Publish a Website"
 date: 2021-11-08T09:00:00+01:00
 author: Stefan Imhoff
-description: This is the third part of a three-part-series on the Decentralized Web.
-In this part we’ll code and release our first decentralized website.
+description: This is the third part of a three-part series on the Decentralized Web.
+In this part, we’ll code and release our first decentralized website.
 tags:
   - decentralization
   - code